Core concepts¶

 It’s often the case that a Django model has fields that we wouldn’t want to expose

 in our GraphQL schema.
-For example, User.password
+For example, User.password.

-Allow-list is the default behavior of the fields
+Allow-list is the default behavior of the fields property on the inner Meta

 1 2 3 4 5 6 7 8 9 10 | class UserEntity(Entity): class Meta: model = User # only expose listed fields in GraphQL schema fields = ( ModelField('id'), ModelField('email'), ModelField('first_name'), ModelField('last_name'), ) |

-Or, if it’s more natural to define a deny-list, we can pass an excluding
+Or, if it’s more natural to define a deny-list, we can pass an excluding argument

-to our AllModelFields
+to our AllModelFields instance.

-deny-list will not be available in our schema.
+Any fields in our excluding deny-list will not be available in our schema.

 1 2 3 4 5 6 7 | class UserEntity(Entity): class Meta: model = User fields = ( # password won't exist in GraphQL schema AllModelFields(excluding=('password',), ) |

-Note that if a field is present in the excluding
+Note that if a field is present in the excluding list and also has a ModelField,

 an error will be thrown.